MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor.md

 All data collected by Azure Monitor fits into one of two fundamental types: metrics and logs.

 1. [Metrics](/azure/azure-monitor/platform/data-platform#metrics) are numerical values that describe some aspect of a system at a particular point in time.
 They are lightweight and capable of supporting near real-time scenarios.
-You'll see data collected by Azure Monitor right in their Overview page in the Azure portal.
+You'll see data collected by Azure Monitor right in the **Overview** page in the Azure portal.

 :::image type="content" source="media/monitor/metrics.png" alt-text="image of metrics ingesting in metrics explorer" border="false":::